testingisdocumenting/znai/td-documentation-cli/documentation/snippets/external-code-snippets.md

 :include-file: file-name.js {highlight: ["export", 1]}

+Note: Order of lines to highlight is reflected during presentation mode

 # Callout Comments

 If you already have comments inside your code it would be non effecient to repeat them inside documentation.